air1068/CustomAI/README.md

 * v0.1.2: Changed "Suicide Bomb" to "SuicideBomb" since apparently YK Framework doesn't support spaces.
 * v0.1.3: Improved checking for Spiky/Suicide Bomb.
 * v0.1.4: Fixed checking for Spiky/Suicide Bomb.
+* v0.1.5: Added support for "Haste" and "Slow".

 ## Other Notes
 * I don't intend to recreate AnnaBannana's ability teaching system.
 That should be a separate Elin mod.